Bobrac3023/Project2-Quiz/README.md

 ## Introduction
 The project is conceived to test users knowledge on leaders who shaped India,right after independence from British rule.
-The quiz will appeal to anyone with an active interest in Indian political history,dating back to the mid nineteenth centur.
+It will appeal to anyone with an active interest in Indian political history,dating back to the mid nineteenth centur.
-The quiz should tickle one's curiosity, to understand the roles played by these towering peronalities in shaping India, as we see it today.
+The quiz should tickle one's curiosity, to understand the roles played by these towering peronalities in shaping India, as we see it today.The idea and concept behind this quiz is simple, yet powerful.
+One needss to think of this from an if-elese loop perspective that is based on the simple premise- **if you know the answer, fine, else continue to iterate till the score is 5 on 5.** This thinking is also the reason that the quiz does not show the right answer, but invites the user to do their own research.

 ## Features
  -The project is written in HTML to define the structure, CSS for styling and Javascript to provide the logic.